coreos/updateservicectl/Documentation/getting-started.md

 ## Test Update with Fake Clients

 The easiest way to illustrate how these concepts work together is to trigger an example with some simulated clients.
-You can do this with either the UI or via `updatectl`, which is what we're going to use.
+You can do this with either the UI or via `updateservicectl`, which is what we're going to use.

 ### Create an Application, Channel and Group

 First set up a new application with a unique identifier, label, and description:

 ```
-updatectl app create --app-id=e96281a6-d1af-4bde-9a0a-97b76e56dc57 \
+updateservicectl app create --app-id=e96281a6-d1af-4bde-9a0a-97b76e56dc57 \
 	--label="FakeApp" --description="Fake app for testing"
 ```

 You should now see it in the list of apps:

 ```
-$updatectl app list
+$updateservicectl app list
 Id                                    Label     Description
 e96281a6-d1af-4bde-9a0a-97b76e56dc56  FakeApp   Fake app for testing
 f217d8ba-76e6-4b07-8136-049c54b30f21  CoreOS    Linux for Servers